XbluestarX/XbluestarX/README.md

 - 👋 Hi, I’m @XbluestarX
-- 👀 I’m interested in Playing the trombone, C++, PLC and so on
+- 👀 I’m interested in Playing the trombone, C++, Python, PLC and so on
 - 🌱 I’m currently learning be a couch potato
 - 💞️ I’m looking to collaborate on musician(X
 - 📫 How to reach me IG